-The instrument cluster may have a Park Assist display with bars that show "distance to object," driving direction, and object location information for the Park Assist system.
+The instrument cluster may have a Park Assist display with bars that show "distance to object" and object location information for the Park Assist system.
 As the object gets closer, more bars light up and the bars change color from yellow to amber to red.

-When an object is very close to the vehicle rear (<0.6 m (2 ft)), five beeps will sound from the rear followed by a continuous beep from the rear, or both sides of the Safety Alert Seat will pulse five times.
-When an object is very close to the vehicle front (<0.3 m (1 ft)), a continuous beep will sound from the front, or both sides of the Safety Alert Seat will pulse five times.
-Beeps for FPA are higher pitched than for RPA.
+When an object is first detected in the rear, one beep will be heard from the rear, or both sides of the Safety Alert Seat will pulse two times.
+When an object is very close (<0.6 m (2 ft) in the vehicle rear, five beeps will sound from the rear, or both sides of the Safety Alert Seat will pulse five times.